-There are many different rock marks around the UK, with the Cornish, North East and Scottish coasts (amongst many others) being famous for their productive but challenging rock fishing venues.
-These marks can produce exciting fishing, but special tactics and equipment are often needed to catch fish from these marks, and safety is always an issue.
+There are many different rock marks around the UK, with the Cornish, North East and Scottish coasts (amongst many others) being famous for their productive but challenging rock fishing.
+These marks can produce exciting fishing, but specialised methods and equipment are often needed to catch fish from these marks, and safety is always an issue.

 Rock Mark Species

-There are a wide range of species that can be caught from rock marks, with many species only being caught around heavy, broken and snaggy ground.
-Pollock are seen as rough ground fish, as is the closely related coalfish.
-Wrasse are another species which make their homes in rocky ground, as are bull huss, and of course conger eels seek out the rockiest and roughest ground to live and feed in.
-Cod will feed over any kind of seabed and are often attracted to the shellfish, crabs and weed cover that rock marks offer.
+There are a wide range of species that can be caught from rock marks, with certain species only being caught around heavy, broken and snaggy ground.
+Pollock a species that favour rough ground, as are the closely related coalfish.
+Wrasse are another species which inhabit rocky areas, as are bull huss and conger eels.
+Cod will feed over a range of different types of seabed and are often attracted to the shellfish, crabs and weed cover that rock marks offer.
 Indeed, red cod are simply cod that have spent so much of their time amongst weeds and kelp that they have adapted to take on a reddish colour.
-Some of the UKs rarest and most unusual fish live in very rocky ground including species such as the Atlantic wolffish, tadpole fish and the lumpsucker, and the mini flatfish species the topknot also makes its home in very rough ground.
-With hard fighting fish such as pollock, sought after species such as cod and the chance of catching something a little unusual as well it is no surprise that rock fishing is popular with anglers all over the British Isles.
+Some of the UKs rarest and most unusual fish live in very rocky ground including species such as the Atlantic wolffish, tadpole fish and the lumpsucker, and the mini flatfish species topknot also makes its home in very rough ground.

 Rock Mark Fishing Equipment

-Rock fishing using bait requires strong and powerful equipment.
+When targeting large species such as conger eels and bull huss over rocky ground anglers strong and powerful equipment.
 Rods are usually stiff and powerful as they need to be able to bully fish over rough ground and through thick beds of kelp and weed.
-Reels are also big as they need to be able to retrieve quickly to get weights and rigs back over snags and have the power to pull big fish through the weed and strong tides – the Daiwa SL20SH is a classic rough ground multiplier due to its large line capacity and rapid retrieval rate – see suggestions for rough ground fishing reels by clicking here.
-As stated in the line section of this website shock leaders are often avoided by anglers fishing rock marks.
-The reason for this is that when a line gets snagged it will inevitably snap at the leader/mainline joining knot, because this is the weakest point.
+Reels are also big as they need to be able to retrieve quickly to get weights and rigs back over snags and have the power to pull big fish through the weed and combat strong tides.
+The Daiwa SL20SH is a classic rough ground multiplier due to its large line capacity and rapid retrieval rate – see suggestions for rough ground fishing reels by clicking here.
+Anglers fishing snaggy, rocky ground often avoid using a shockleader.
+The reason for this is that when a line gets snagged it will inevitably snap at the leader/mainline joining knot because this is the weakest point.
 This means that new shock leaders and would have to be attached and tied on a regular basis.
 Weed will also catch and gather on the leader knot.
-For these reasons anglers will often use a 30lb mainline straight through, although with this set up only simple, overhead casts can be performed (anglers needing to hit longer distances may still use a set up including a shock leader when fishing rocky ground).
+For these reasons anglers will often use a 30lb mainline straight through, although, with this set up only simple, overhead casts can be performed, although as the vast majority of rock marks offer deep water close in being limited to this type of casting is rarely a problem.
 There is a page about avoiding and dealing with snags available here.

 Rock Mark Rigs